 Forget the unkind stereotypes: the Staffordshire Bull Terrier is one of the kindest, cuddliest breeds going.

-This year we are joined by The Staffordshire Bull Terrier Club and their agility display team to showcase the wonders of the Staffie and share with visitors why they are one of the best breeds around and so much more than the stereotype.
+This year we are joined by The Staffordshire Bull Terrier Club and the East Anglian Staffordshire Bull Terrier Display Team to showcase the wonders of the Staffie and share with visitors why they are one of the best breeds around and so much more than the stereotype.

 Throughout the day you will be able to visit the club on their stand to find out more, discover the history and get up close to Staffordshire Bull Terriers.
 You will also be in awe at the skills these incredible dogs have when they take to the live arena in an agility display.
 See these dogs in a way like never before.